-Delaware River Watershed Fellowship 2018 at Heritage Conservancy- Bristol Marsh
+Delaware River Watershed Fellowship 2020 at Heritage Conservancy at Bristol Marsh

 Heritage Conservancy is a member of the Alliance for Watershed Education, (AWE), a coalition of 23 environmental education centers focused on constituency building and stewardship of the Delaware River Watershed.
-Centers in the Alliance are connected by the Circuit Trails, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, creeks).
-The Alliance, now in its fourth season, is again seeking to hire young people at each center), for a 12-week summer fellowship designed to advance the collective impact across the watershed.
-The Fellows program will foster watershed stewardship by establishing a team of ambassadors and building capacity for the Centers involved and the Alliance as a whole.
+Centers in the Alliance are connected along Circuit Trails, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, creeks).
+The Alliance, now in its fourth season, is again seeking to hire young people at each center for a 12-week summer fellowship designed to advance their collective impact across the watershed.

-With over 350 species inventoried, Bristol Marsh provides unique outdoor classroom and recreational opportunities in a highly urbanized area.
-Through community outreach, partnerships, trash cleanups and other stewardship activities, Heritage Conservancy works to improve Bristol Marsh and the surrounding watershed and promote community education surrounding this unique resource.
-The work at Bristol Marsh fits within Heritage Conservancy’s mission to preserve and protect our natural and historic heritage.
+With over 350 species inventoried, Heritage Conservancy’s Bristol Marsh provides unique outdoor classroom and recreational opportunities in a highly urbanized area.
+Through community outreach and education, partnerships, trash cleanups and other stewardship activities, Heritage Conservancy works to improve Bristol Marsh, nearby Croydon Woods, and the surrounding watershed to protect these unique resources.
+The work at Bristol Marsh aligns with Heritage Conservancy’s mission to preserve and protect our natural and historic heritage.
 By engaging communities throughout Bucks and Montgomery Counties, we work to help everyone become empowered stewards of our land.

-The Delaware River Watershed Fellows will serve as ambassadors for AWE, Heritage Conservancy and the Delaware River watershed by engaging our watershed community, emphasizing the importance of watershed stewardship and helping Heritage Conservancy reach and engage new and underserved audiences.
-By the end of the 12 weeks of service, Fellows will have become local watershed experts and ambassadors to their community and will have introduced many new people to their local trails, waterways, and environmental center, as well as the steps they can take to help restore and protect the Delaware River Watershed.
+Position Summary: The Delaware River Watershed Fellow will serve as an ambassador for Heritage Conservancy and the Delaware River watershed by engaging our watershed community, emphasizing the importance of watershed stewardship and helping Heritage Conservancy reach and engage new and underserved audiences.
+By the end of the 12 weeks of service, the Watershed Fellow will have become local watershed experts and ambassadors to their community and will have introduced many new people to their local trail(s) and waterways, as well as the steps they can take to help restore and protect the larger Delaware River Watershed.

-- Engage target communities in the Mill/Otter Creek watershed and Delaware River watershed through stewardship, education, recreation and civic engagement.
+- Engage communities with Heritage Conservancy and the Delaware River watershed through stewardship, education, recreation and civic engagement.

-- Required to participate in a 3 day supportive watershed stewardship training at Pocono Environmental Education Center (overnight, June 13-15.) http://www.peec.org/
+- Participate in a 3 day supportive watershed stewardship training at the Pocono Environmental Education Center (overnight, June 10-12.) http://www.peec.org/

 - Fellows will be expected to participate in weekly webinars and check-ins with Fellows at other AWE centers.

-- Fellows will attend 2 (two) in-person regional meetings.
+- Fellows will attend two in-person regional meetings.

-- Assist with water quality monitoring and stewardship needs at Bristol Marsh, Croydon Woods and other preserves in Bucks County.
+- Assist with stewardship needs at Bristol Marsh, Croydon Woods and other preserves in Bucks County.

 - Work with Heritage Conservancy staff to engage the community and local businesses to develop partnerships surrounding stewardship at the Marsh and conduct educational outreach on the importance of watershed health.

-- Assist with daily office tasks as needed.
+- Assist with daily office tasks and other events as needed.

-- Represent yourself in a professional and respectful manner throughout the internship as you are representing Heritage Conservancy.
+- Represent yourself in a professional and respectful manner throughout the internship as you are representing Heritage Conservancy and AWE.

 Qualifications and Experience:

-- Excellent oral and written communication skills; superior interpersonal skills with a demonstrated commitment to cultural diversity also necessary.
+- Strong oral and written communication skills; superior interpersonal skills with a demonstrated commitment to cultural diversity also necessary;

 - Ability to endure potentially variable factors associated with outdoor work; Able to walk/hike through varied terrain;

 - Heritage Conservancy is dedicated to building a culturally diverse organization and strongly encourages applications from minorities and women.

-- June 13 – 15: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
-(Food, transportation and accommodations )
+- June 10-12: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
+(Meals, transportation and accommodations provided.)